ntno/mkdocs-terminal/tests/examples/pymdownx-pygments/docs/index.md

-# mkdocs-terminal with pymdownx highlight and pygments
+# mkdocs-terminal with pymdownx and pygments

 TODO - explain what pymdownx Markdown extension and pygments library do